IsabellaSienna01/IsabellaSienna01/README.md

 ## About Me
 - 📚 Second-year Informatics Engineering student at **Institut Teknologi Sepuluh Nopember (ITS)**
 - 🌱 Currently learning **Web Programming, OOP, and Computer Networks**
-- 🤝 Love collaborating on open-source and educational projects
 ---

 ## 🧩 Tech Stack